 What Carrier Is Best for Wi-Fi Hotspots?

-Basically every unlimited wireless provider offers hotspot data, but Sprint, Verizon, and Visible offer up the most value.
-If you want tons and tons of high-speed hotspot data, Sprint is the choice for you.
+Basically every unlimited wireless provider offers hotspot data, but AT&T, Verizon, and Visible offer up the most value.
+If you want tons of high-speed hotspot data, AT&T is the choice for you.
 If you want super reliable coverage (maybe you plan on working out of The Shining hotel or something), then Verizon is your best bet.
 If you want decent hotspot data along with reliable coverage, Visible is way cheaper than the other two options.

 Ready to talk about hotspot more than you ever have in your life?
 Me too.